 This evidence will then allow us to apply the following four elements of negligence to establish the at-fault party:

-Our Law Firm will Handle All Negotiations and Communications with the Liable Insurer
+Our Motorcycle Accident Lawyers Will Handle All Negotiations and Communications with the Liable Insurer

 As mentioned, it’s common for insurance companies to deny or undervalue claims.
 To jeopardize your case, the liable insurer might call and ask you to give a recorded statement.